-You have no items to compare.
+You have no items in your shopping cart.

 NOTE: Price is per speaker but these are currently prepackaged and sold as pairs.
 If you need a single kit, please contact because the cost will be about $5 - $6 more for just one kit due to not being able to divide packaging and shipping costs between two.